Efficient Traffic Forecasting on Large-Scale Road Network by Regularized Adaptive Graph Convolution: Methodology

 \subsubsection{SSE for Node Embedding Regularization}

 To improve the generalization of node embeddings and mitigate overfitting, we adopt SSE \cite{SSE}, which randomly replaces the embeddings between nodes during training.
 As mentioned in Section \ref{sec_analysis}, this procedure yields a regularized embedding matrix $\tilde{E}_{node} \in \mathbb{R}^{N \times d_{node}}$, which is then fed into the subsequent graph convolution layers.
+As illustrated in Figure~\ref{fig:model}, when the Bernoulli sampling in Equation~\ref{equ_Bernoulli} yields $m_i=1$ for node $i$, the embedding of node $i$ is replaced by that of another randomly selected node $r(i)$.
 By sharing embeddings between global nodes, SSE introduces greater stochasticity and breaks the constraints imposed by local structural dependencies.
 This results in improved regularization and better generalization performance of the node embedding.